mattheworiordan/ably-cli/docs/Product-Requirements.md

 - `$ ably channels publish` -> publish a message to a channel with optional support for encryption.
 Support --count and --delay arguments to send multiple messages, with interpolation for `{{.Count}}` and `{{.Timestamp}}` in the message argument.
 - `$ ably channels batch-publish` -> use the REST batch publish API to publish a batch of messages
 - `$ ably channels subscribe` -> subscribe to messages published on one or more provided channels.
 Support for encryption, deltas, and rewind are available as arguments.
 Stay subscribed until terminated.
+- `$ ably channels occupancy get` -> returns the current occupancy on a channel
-- `$ ably channels occupancy` -> returns the occupany on a channel, with a --live option to subscribe to occupancy ongoing using the meta occupancy channel
+- `$ ably channels occupancy subscribe` -> subscribes to ongoing occupancy changes using the meta occupancy channel
 - `$ ably channels history` -> provides access to historical messages on a channel
 - `$ ably channels presence` -> this is a topic that groups presence functionality together
-- `$ ably channels presence` enter -> enter presence and remain present until the script is terminated.
-Show who is entering and leaving whilst present,
+- `$ ably channels presence enter` -> enter presence and remain present until the script is terminated.
+Show who is entering and leaving whilst present.
 - `$ ably channels presence subscribe` -> show the complete list of members present, then show events of who is entering or leaving, until the script is terminated.
-- `$ ably channels logs` channel-lifecycle -> set up as an alias to ably logs channel-lifecycle
+- `$ ably channels logs channel-lifecycle subscribe` -> alias for `ably logs channel-lifecycle subscribe`

 - `$ ably config` -> opens the config TOML file with the default text editor

 - `$ ably connections logs` connections-lifecycle -> set up as an alias to ably logs connection-lifecycle
+- `$ ably connections logs connection-lifecycle subscribe` -> alias for `ably logs connection-lifecycle subscribe`
 - `$ ably connections stats` -> this is largely a duplication of ably app stats, however it is focussed on connection stats only.
 This should also support the --live option.
 - `$ ably connections test` -> simply connects to Ably, confirms that the conenction was established, and closes the connection.
 Allows transport params options so that WebSockets can be disabled for example, and only HTTP is used, or only WebSockets is used without HTTP support.